-Ethereum is the second biggest cryptocurrency and the crypto that pioneered the broader use of blockchain as a technology.
+Ethereum is the second-biggest cryptocurrency by market capitalization and the crypto that pioneered the broader use of blockchain as a technology.

 Created in 2015 by 19-year-old prodigy Vitalik Buterin, Ethereum inverted the Bitcoin model, emphasising the blockchain over the currency itself.
 If blockchains could verify monetary transactions, then why not shipping manifests, airline bookings, website code or home ownership?